cinveen/RVN-Client-Analysis-Tool/docs/recent_updates.md

 ### August 15, 2025

+#### Raw Data Analysis Enhancement

+- **Enhancement**: Enhanced the AI analysis to process and analyze the complete raw data, not just pre-processed summaries
+- **Technical Details**:
+  - Modified `teletrax_web_app.py` to send the complete raw data records to the LLM
+  - Updated the system prompt in `litellm_client.py` to instruct the AI to analyze the raw data directly
+  - Added explicit instructions for the AI to find patterns, trends, and correlations in the raw data
+  - Enabled the AI to perform its own aggregations and calculations rather than relying solely on pre-processed summaries
+- **Impact**: AI-generated insights are now more nuanced and can discover patterns that might be missed in aggregated data
+- **User Experience**: Provides deeper, more detailed analysis with insights derived directly from individual records

 #### AI Analysis Contextual Awareness Enhancement

 - **Enhancement**: Enhanced the AI analysis with strict data limitations and contextual awareness